l-narasimhan/iris-data/CONTRIBUTING.md

 # Submitting Changes
-1. Always write a clear log message for your commits.
-One-line messages are fine for small changes 2.Bigger changes should have a brief explaining paragraph.
+ Always write a clear log message for your commits.
+One-line messages are fine for small changes.
+Bigger changes should have a brief explaining paragraph.
 It can look like this:

  ```diff
 $ git commit -m "A brief summary of the commit